microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-deviceusagesummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Number of total, active and inactive devices in a given time range, where definition of active and inactive is based on the "discoveryPivotDateTime" parameter.
+A summary for total, active and inactive devices in a given time range.

 ## Properties
 |Property|Type|Description|